 I have since had the pleasure of interviewing Dr. Appleyard and Dr. Flores Caldera.
 If you’d like to read them, you can click here.

 An abstract from the 2016 Experimental Biology meeting references Dr. Appleyard’s recent efforts regarding stress and Endometriosis.
-She and a team studied the affects of stress on Vitamin D receptors and how they may influence Endometriosis.
+She and a team studied the effects of stress on Vitamin D receptors and how they may influence Endometriosis.
 They found that “stress exacerbates development of cysts…suggesting an impact on the local inflammatory environment.”

 Techniques We Can Use to Alleviate Stress: